2023 Kansas Undergraduate Research Day at the Capitol

 - Email your state legislators to invite them to participate in Research Day at the Capitol

-- Log in on the event dates to respond to comments on your presentation and to watch and interact with presentations by students from the other institutions
+- Log in on the event date to respond to comments on your presentation and to watch and interact with presentations by students from the other institutions

 This event is not an adjudicated poster competition with prizes.
 All participants are recognized equally for the honor of participating in this event through a certificate ceremony.

 If your project is chosen to represent WSU at the virtual Day at the Capitol, you will need to complete the following steps:

 - Complete a project poster